Conor Burns: Parliamentary career

 In March 2023, Burns was called to testify at the inquiry into Partygate, a party held during the Covid-19 Lockdowns in London.
 Ahead of the inquiry, Burns made comments stating that the inquiry is not going to be fair from the outset.
 Burns' comments stated that the chair of the committee, Labour MP Harriet Harman, already stated that she already believes that Boris Johnson and Rishi Sunak are guilty and should admit their guilt via Twitter.

+In the 2024 United Kingdom general election, he lost his seat to Jessica Toale from the Labour Party.

+Post-parliamentary career

+Following his defeat at the 2024 general election, Burns has become a freelance consultant, specialising on advising clients on matters of international trade.

 Political views

 Foreign affairs

 Writing in 2008, Burns called for the international community to prepare a contingency plan for the governance of Zimbabwe after the eventual departure from office of Robert Mugabe.

 He was outspoken in calling on former Home Secretary Jacqui Smith to grant asylum to young gay Iranian student Mehdi Kazemi.

-A friend of Captain James Philippson, who died in Afghanistan, Burns has been critical of the perceived failure of the Ministry of Defence to provide troops with appropriate equipment, stating that many troops "would be alive today had they had the most basic of equipment".
+Also in 2008, Burns criticised the Ministry of Defence for its perceived failure to provide troops in Afghanistan with essential equipment, stating that many troops "would be alive today had they had the most basic of equipment".